 6. Street Art

 Calling wannabe Banksys and street art renegades, Nottingham is as much about cutting edge art as is it British history.

-You can find an organised tour to take you round Nottingham’s street art, visit the Hung Up gallery, or you can get down with it and check out the street art hot spots in nearby Sheffield.
+You can find an organised tour to take you round Nottingham’s street art, visit the Fletcher Gate art gallery, or you can get down with it and check out the street art hot spots in nearby Sheffield.